guerchen/agentic_playground/README.md

 # agentic_playground
-This repo is intended to contain my explorations using AI agents
+This repo is intended to contain my explorations using AI agents.